insthync/awesome-unity3d/README.md

 * [TurboSequence](https://github.com/LukasFratzl/TurboSequence) - Skeletal Based GPU Crowds for UE5 🚀

 ### AI
+* [GOAP](https://github.com/crashkonijn/GOAP) - A multi-threaded GOAP system for Unity3D
+* [behaviac](https://github.com/Tencent/behaviac) - behaviac is a framework of the game AI development, and it also can be used as a rapid game prototype design tool. behaviac supports the behavior tree, finite state machine and hierarchical task network(BT, FSM, HTN)
+* [DotRecast](https://github.com/ikpil/DotRecast) - A port of Recast & Detour, navigation mesh toolset for games, Unity3D, servers, C#
 * [UnityHFSM](https://github.com/Inspiaaa/UnityHFSM) - A fast, tried-and-tested hierarchical finite state machine library for Unity, designed to be easy to use yet powerful without compromising performance.
 * [Unity Movement AI](https://github.com/antonpantev/unity-movement-ai) - A library of common movement AI scripts known as Steering Behaviors.
 You can use these scripts to help your NPCs move around your game.
 * [Crystal AI](https://github.com/igiagkiozis/CrystalAI) - A Utility AI for C# and Unity